mike182uk/alfred-snpt/README.md

 snpt-alfred-workflow
 ```

 After you have built the workflow you should see a file called `Snpt.alfredworkflow` in the directory you ran the above command in.
-Double click this file to import it into Alfred.
+Double click this file to import the workflow into Alfred.

 ## Usage